Autocephalous Turkish Orthodox Patriarchate: Foundation

-There have been a number of attempts from the 1930s into the 21st century to tie the Turkish Orthodox Patriarchate with the ethnically Turkic, Greek Orthodox Gagauz minority in Bessarabia.

-A similar project was put into motion in October 2018, when the Turkish president Recep Tayyip Erdoğan visited the Republic of Moldova and toured the Autonomous Territorial Unit of Gagauzia.
+Seizure of Greek Orthodox churches and 1964 Expulsion of Greeks

+The Turkish Patriarchate usurped the Church of Panagia Kalafatiane in 1924, as well as the Church of the Transfiguration of the Saviour in 1926 in Karaköy (Galata).
+The former Church, during the Ergenekon affair (see below), was used as a storage for ammunition.

+When Greeks were forcefully expelled from Turkey in 1964, the Turkish Patriarchate expressed "its pleasure for the expulsion of Greek citizens from Turkey" and further declared that the Ecumenical Patriarchate of Constantinople should be shut down.
+One year later, in 1965, the Turkish Patriarchate and Papa Eftim, under the auspices of the Turkish state, forcefully occupied and usurped two more churches in Karaköy (Galata), particularly Saint Nicholas and Saint John of the Chiots.

+Today, out of these four churches occupied by the Turkish Patriarchate, only two remain unscathed (Panagia Kalafatiane & Saint John of the Chiots).
+The Church of the Transfiguration of the Saviour was demolished in the 1950s, under the government of Adnan Menderes, whereas the Saint Nicholas Church was destroyed by a fire in 2002 and remains in ruins ever since.

 Alleged links to the Ergenekon affair

 On 22 January 2008, Sevgi Erenerol, granddaughter of the Autocephalous Turkish Orthodox Patriarchate's founder Papa Eftim I, daughter of Papa Eftim III, and sister of the current primate Papa Eftim IV, was arrested for alleged links with a Turkish nationalist underground organization named Ergenekon.
 At the time of her arrest, she was the spokeswoman for the Patriarchate.
 It was also alleged that the Patriarchate served as headquarters for the Ergenekon network.
 Sevgi Erenerol was well known for her militancy in Turkish nationalist activities, as well as for her antagonism to the Ecumenical Greek Patriarchate and the Armenian Apostolic Church.
 During the time of Alparslan Türkeş, she had run as a parliamentary candidate for the Nationalist Movement Party (MHP), political arm of the Turkish far-right and ultra-nationalist Grey Wolves paramilitary organization.
 On August 5, 2013, Sevgi Erenerol was found guilty of involvement in the so-called "Ergenekon conspiracy" and sentenced to life imprisonment.
 After the retrial she was found not guilty and released on 12 March 2014.